high101bro/PoSh-EasyWin/README.md

 ![Alt text](https://github.com/high101bro/PoSH-ACME/blob/master/Images/ScreenShot001.jpg)

 PoSh-ACME is a tool that allows you to run any number of queries against any number of hosts.
 The queries primarily consist of one liner commands, but several are made of scripts that allows for more comprehensive results.
 PoSh-ACME consists of queries speicific for endpoiint hosts and servers in an Active Directory domain.
-It allows you to easily query event logs from multiple sources within specified date ranges; query for filenames, parts of filenames, file hashes in any number of specified directores at any recursion depth; query for network connections by IP addresses, ports, and connetions started by specified process names.
+It allows you to easily query event logs from multiple sources within specified date ranges; query for filenames, parts of filenames, file hashes in any number of specified directores at any recursion depth; query for network connections by IP addresses, ports, and connections started by specified process names.

 ***
 ***